dva81/dva81.github.io/_posts/2025-03-21-AI Is Only as Smart as Your Data.md

 layout: post
 title:  "Testing Copilot Studio: AI Is Only as Smart as Your Data"
 date: 2025-03-21
 description: The promise of AI-driven copilots is compelling. streamlined information retrieval, automated workflows, and enhanced efficiency.
-But as my recent test of Microsoft Copilot Studio for a banking use case demonstrated, the effectiveness of AI is only as good as the data it relies on.
+But as my recent test of Microsoft Copilot Studio demonstrated, the effectiveness of AI is only as good as the data it relies on.
 categories: PowerPlatform AI DevOps Copilot
 ---

 # Testing Copilot Studio: AI Is Only as Smart as Your Data

 The promise of AI-driven copilots is compelling: streamlined information retrieval, automated workflows, and enhanced efficiency.
-But as my recent test of Microsoft Copilot Studio for a banking use case demonstrated, the effectiveness of AI is only as good as the data it relies on.
+But as my recent test of Microsoft Copilot Studio demonstrated, the effectiveness of AI is only as good as the data it relies on.

 ## The Challenge: Finding the Right Answers

-Our goal was to evaluate how well the Copilot could retrieve precise answers from the bank’s database.
+Our goal was to evaluate how well the Copilot could retrieve precise answers from the database.
 The results were mixed.
 The AI struggled to provide exact matches, primarily due to limitations in data quality and structure.

 Here’s what we discovered: